xingzhehe/AutoLink-Self-supervised-Learning-of-Human-Skeletons-and-Object-Outlines-by-Linking-Keypoints/README.md

 ## Training

 **Note: We notice that, on h36m, training on A100 and A6000 are not as stable as training on V100, and there might be overfitting.
-We suggest to stop early or use larger masking ratio if readers want to train h36m on A100 or A6000.
+We suggest to stop early or use larger masking ratio if readers want to train on h36m on A100 or A6000.
 We acknowledge [Yuchen Yang](https://charrrrrlie.github.io/) for valuable discussion and experiments.**

 To train our model on CelebA-in-the-wild, run